YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

  12 directories
  yottadbuser@yottadbworkshop:~$

-*What should $ydb_gbldir be for an FI user and what should it be for a CB user?
+*What should $gtmgbldir be for an FI user and what should it be for a CB user?
 Add these to the command files you created earlier.
 Create a file of commands to be fed to GDE either with a heredoc or with GDE's @ command that will create the global directories and then create the global directories.*

 *Create the three database files with mupip create (remember that the database file /opt/bank/yotadb/r1.20_x86_64/ g/txr.dat will be created by the first mupip create, and the second mupip create will only create the institution specific database file.*